JuliaManifolds/Manopt.jl/docs/src/solvers/index.md

 * The [Augmented Lagrangian Method](augmented_Lagrangian_method.md) (ALM), where both `g` and `grad_g` as well as `h` and `grad_h` are keyword arguments, and one of these pairs is mandatory.
 * The [Exact Penalty Method](exact_penalty_method.md) (EPM) uses a penalty term instead of augmentation, but has the same interface as ALM.
+* The [Interior Point Newton Method](interior_point_Newton.md) (IPM) rephrases the KKT system of a constrained problem into an Newton iteration being performed in every iteration.
 * [Frank-Wolfe algorithm](FrankWolfe.md), where besides the gradient of ``f`` either a closed form solution or a (maybe even automatically generated) sub problem solver for ``\operatorname*{arg\,min}_{q ∈ C} ⟨\operatorname{grad} f(p_k), \log_{p_k}q⟩`` is required, where ``p_k`` is a fixed point on the manifold (changed in every iteration).

 # Alphabetical list List of algorithms